khake96/MyRepository/ReadMe.md

-# Revature Employee Reimbursement System
+# Revature Expense Reimbursement System
 ## Project Description
 The Expense Reimbursement System (ERS) will manage the process of reimbursing employees for expenses incurred while on company time.
 All employees in the company can login and